 Access to the discovery process can uncover evidence that might drastically improve your chances of winning your claim.
 Suppose, for example, a commercial truck hit your car and injured you.
 You claim that the driver was texting at the time of the accident.
 During the discovery process, you obtain the truck’s Event Data Recorder (EDR).
 The EDR recorded that the driver did not brake before the truck hit you.
 This evidence might buttress your claim for negligence.

 Contact Us Without Delay

-Defendants and insurance companies absolutely love one type of claimantーthe claimant who doesn’t understand the true value of their claim.
+Defendants and insurance companies absolutely love claimants that don’t understand the true value of their claim.
 We can determine the value of your claim for you, and we won’t let anybody take advantage of you.
 Emmanuel Sheppard & Condon has been representing car accident victims since way back in 1913, when cars were considered innovations.
-Contact us by calling 850-444-4878 or by visiting our online contact page.